jandecaluwe/urubu/doc/manual/templating.md

 Link object        | Description
 -------------------|---------------
-global link object | Defined in the `_site.yml` file. local link object  | Defined in locally in the `content` attribute of an index file. folder object      | Corresponds to a project subdirectory. page object        | Correspond to a Markdown content file. tag folder object  | Dedicated folder for content ordered by tag. tag object         | Represents content corresponding to a specific tag.
+global link object | Defined in the `_site.yml` file. local link object  | Defined locally in the `content` attribute of an index file. folder object      | Corresponds to a project subdirectory. page object        | Corresponds to a Markdown content file. tag folder object  | Dedicated folder for content ordered by tag. tag object         | Represents content corresponding to a specific tag.